neelguha/legal-ml-datasets/README.md

 ### [Washington University Law Supreme Court Database](http://scdb.wustl.edu/)

 >The Supreme Court Database is the definitive source for researchers, students, journalists, and citizens interested in the U.S. Supreme Court.
 The Database contains over two hundred pieces of information about each case decided by the Court between the 1791 and 2022 terms.
 Examples include the identity of the court whose decision the Supreme Court reviewed, the parties to the suit, the legal provisions considered in the case, and the votes of the Justices.

+### [Western Australia's Strata Act sliced and diced into a dataset] (https://huggingface.co/datasets/datuk2/WAstrata)
+>This was a first attempt to look at a particular Act and see if it is possible to created a data-set that one can use to be "smarter" that just a RAG.
+The difference here is that a data-set is designed to give the LLM some idea what questions will be asked (this is not difficult as most people ask the same hence the popularity of Q&A) and how to answer them given subtle variations.
+This task is not difficuly in the beginning but as time goes by, I decided to ask LLMs to create questions and answers.
+So at least 25% of the data there are created by me going through the Act and the balance 75% by LLM.
+This is basically to give me some experiences to tackle larger Acts like Environmental Planning etc. Note that some of the answers I gave in this dataset refers to cases too.
+So in short one must be familiar with the Act.